 Leptospirosis

-How to Cite This Chapter: Wawrzynowicz-Syczewska M. Leptospirosis.
+How to Cite This Chapter: Loeb M, Wawrzynowicz-Syczewska M. Leptospirosis.
 McMaster Textbook of Internal Medicine.
 Kraków: Medycyna Praktyczna. https://empendium.com/mcmtextbook/chapter/B31.II.18.96.11.1.
-Accessed May 18, 2024.
+Accessed November 23, 2024.

 Chapter Information

-Definition, Etiology, PathogenesisTop
+Definition, Etiology, Pathogenesis

-Clinical Features and Natural HistoryTop
+Clinical Features and Natural History

-1. Acute (septic) phase: Sudden onset; intermittent fever (up to 40 degrees Celsius) that may be accompanied by chills, headache and myalgia, subconjunctival hemorrhage (conjunctival suffusion), abdominal pain, anorexia, vomiting, diarrhea, cough, and sore throat.
+1. Acute (septic) phase: Sudden onset; intermittent fever (up to 40 degrees Celsius) that may be accompanied by chills, headache, myalgia, subconjunctival hemorrhage (conjunctival suffusion), abdominal pain, anorexia, vomiting, diarrhea, cough, and sore throat.
 Severe muscle pain affecting the thighs and calves as well as conjunctival suffusion are the most typical manifestations.
-Lymphadenopathy, hepatosplenomegaly, and short-lasting rash are far less frequent.
+Lymphadenopathy, hepatosplenomegaly, and short-lived rash are far less frequent.
 Early in the disease meningeal signs are not pronounced, but patients may have severe headache with accompanying retrobulbar pain and photophobia.
 The acute phase lasts 5 to 7 days.

 Meningitis develops in ~80% of patients with leptospirosis and manifests as lymphocytic meningitis.
 Symptoms persist for several days to weeks.
 Encephalitis, transverse myelitis, hemiplegia, and Guillain-Barré syndrome are rarely seen.